tmarkiewicz/ibm-cpd-workshop/_discovery/index.md

 <br />

 ## What you will build

 In this workshop, we walk you through a working example of a web application that utilizes multiple Watson services on [IBM Cloud Pak for Data](https://www.ibm.com/products/cloud-pak-for-data) to create a better customer care experience.
+Here, we use the typical customer care chatbot experience but instead of relying on predefined responses, our dialog will provide a hook that can call out to other IBM Watson services for additional sources of information.
+In our case, it will be an owners manual that has been uploaded into Watson Discovery.

-Using the Watson Discovery, document queries will be focused to search the most relevant information found in a typical owner's manual.
+Using Watson Discovery, document queries will be focused to search the most relevant information found in a typical owner's manual.

 Using Watson Assistant, we will use a standard customer care dialog to handle a typical conversation between a custmomer and a company representitive.
 When a customer question involves operation of a product, the Assistant dialog will communicate with the Discovery service using a webhook.